Fitting Ideals of Projective Limits of Modules over Non-Noetherian Iwasawa Algebras: Abstract

 \section{Abstract}

-In \cite{grku1}, Greither and Kurihara proved a theorem about the commutativity of projective limits and Fitting ideals for modules over the classical equivariant Iwasawa algebra $\Lambda_G\coloneqq\mathbb{Z}_p[[T]][G]$, where $G$ is a finite, abelian group and $\Bbb Z_p$ is the ring of $p$--adic integers, for some prime $p$.
-In this paper, we generalize their result first to the Noetherian Iwasawa algebra $\mathbb{Z}_p[[T_1, T_2, \cdots, T_n]][G]$ and, most importantly, to the non-Noetherian algebra $\mathbb{Z}_p[[T_1, T_2, \cdots, T_n, \cdots]][G]$ of countably many generators.
-The latter generalization is motivated by the recent work of Bley-Popescu \cite{bleypop} on the geometric Equivariant Iwasawa Conjecture for function fields, where the Iwasawa algebra is not Noetherian, of the type described above.
-Applications of these results to the emerging field of non--Noetherian Iwasawa Theory will be given in an upcoming paper.
+In \cite{grku1}, Greither and Kurihara proved a theorem about the commutativity of projective limits and Fitting ideals for modules over the classical equivariant Iwasawa algebra $\Lambda_G\coloneqq\mathbb{Z}_p[G][[T]]$, where $G$ is a finite, abelian group and $\Bbb Z_p$ is the ring of $p$--adic integers, for some prime $p$.
+In this paper, we generalize their result first to the Noetherian Iwasawa algebras $\mathcal O[[T_1, T_2, \dots, T_n]]$ and, most importantly, to non-Noetherian algebras $\mathcal O[[T_1, T_2, \dots, T_n, \dots]]$ of countably many generators, with more general rings of coefficients $\mathcal O$.
+The latter generalization is motivated by the recent work of Bley--Popescu \cite{bleypop} on the Geometric Equivariant Iwasawa Conjecture for function fields, as well as by the emerging Iwasawa theory of Taelman class--modules associated to Drinfeld modules, where the Iwasawa algebras are not Noetherian, of the type described above.
+A sample application of our results to non--Noetherian geometric Iwasawa theory is given in Appendix B. Further number theoretic applications will be given in an upcoming paper.